 It is possible that local pandemic conditions could deteriorate between now and the start of the spring semester.
 Should updates to the FSCares Plan be required, the College will share changes as soon as possible.

 At this time, our event guidelines and procedures for the spring 2021 semester will remain consistent with fall policies.
 More information can be found in the FSCares Plan and will be distributed through our student clubs and organizations.
 We will continue to monitor the pandemic throughout the semester to determine if policies can be revised.

 Commuter students will have the same access as in the fall.
 This includes access to the Wellness Center, Roux Library, and campus dining facilities.

 Yes.
 The College is adding additional testing capacity to conduct more tests per day.

 No. Because of the increased density — though still less than a typical semester — residential students will not be allowed to have outside visitors in their campus residences.
+Visitors are allowed if they are residents of the same residence hall or apartment complex; however, mask wearing is encouraged whenever someone is in your room besides your roommate.
 The College encourages commuter students to also follow this policy at their residencies but cannot monitor off-campus locations.
-Residential students can have other students from the same residence hall in their rooms.
 In the spring, Resident Advisors will provide more details about this for individual buildings and rooms.